huggingbench/huggingbench/README.md

 # 💡 How it works

-**HuggingBench Design Principles**:

-* **Extensibility**: Easily incorporate new model servers, model formats, optimization techniques, and workloads for evaluation and comparison, allowing for flexibility and inclusion of current and future industry options across different hardware.
-* **Reproducibility**: Ensure that the benchmark can be reproduced reliably based on the provided specification.
-* **Production-Fidelity**: Strive to closely replicate the production environment, encompassing workload generation, model optimization, and server configuration options within the benchmark

 ![HuggingBench Architecture](./docs/huggingbench-arch.png?raw=true "HuggingBench Architecture")

 HuggingBench can be extended with an additional inference servers by implementing the Plugin.
 At the